Sing Deborah Hudson

 Deborah Hudson (BA Hons LTCL) is an accomplished singer and teacher.

 Deborah has organised and hosted workshops at the Wellcome Trust, particularly about the tongue.
-She has suggested the Trust organise a tongues exhibition and will continue to badger them about it!

 Deborah has her own style of teaching which, although very much results based, is humourous, student centred and non judgemental.
-She is primarily there to help fix problems.
-She encourages students to develop physical awareness of the vocal apparatus.
+She encourages students to develop physical awareness of their vocal apparatus.
 If it feels bad then something is wrong and needs fixing.
 Singing should be comfortable and satisfying.
 Her way of teaching has proved very successful and results are swift.
-Students do need to practice.

 Performance Experience

-Therapeutic singing teaching experience
+Therapeutic singing teaching

-Professional Memberships
+Professional Music Memberships

 Singing for Beginners Book